konradsz/igrep/README.md

 | `dw`                                           | Filter out all matches in current file         |
 | `F5`                                           | Re-run search                                  |

+### Specyfing text editor
+`igrep` supports vim, neovim/nvim and nano.
+To specify the editor, use one of the following (listed in order of their precedence):
+- `--editor` option,
+- `$IGREP_EDITOR` variable,
+- `$EDITOR` variable.

+Higher priority option overrides lower one.
+If neither of these options is set, vim is used as a default.

 ### Installation
-igrep binaries can be download from [GitHub](https://github.com/konradsz/igrep/releases) (for Linux and MacOS).
+`igrep` binaries can be download from [GitHub](https://github.com/konradsz/igrep/releases) (for Linux and MacOS).
 One can also build and install it from source using Rust toolchain by running: `cargo install igrep`.